jakobsturm/flowbite-svelte/src/routes/buttons/setup.md

   import { Button } from "flowbite-svelte";
   import { goto }from '$app/navigation';
   const btn1 = ()=>{
-    alert('This redirect to the home page.')
+    alert('This redirects to the home page.')
     goto('/')
   }
   const btn2 = ()=>{